seaweeddol/tdd-exercise/README.md

 First, identify:
 - Which requirement the test case is validating
-- What is a specific value for `hand` that you can pick for this test case (Arange)
+- What is a specific value for `hand` that you can pick for this test case (Arrange)
 - What is the expected value/outcome for the method `blackjack_score(hand)` to produce (Assert)

 Are you having trouble coming up with a specific value for `hand`?
 That's because there are a lot of things that `hand` could be! **If this test case name is too vague, consider:**